smlaage/i2c-keyboard-matrix/README.md

 4x4 keyboard matrix are used by many hacks for manual input.
 However, they require up to 8 I/O channels and continuously running software routines on the host system.
 This project eliminates the burden from the host system by encapsulating the management of the keyboard matrix to a dedicated ATmega328.
 The host system communicates with the keyboard matrix via a I2C interface.
 By the way we have added up to 4 LEDs available via I2C so that the host can set or kill light depending on any action.

-Target platform: ATmega328, used as I2C slave
+Target platform: ATmega328, running as I2C slave.
+The ATmega uses the internal clock at 8 MHz.
+Pin assignments:
+PD0 ...
+PD3: Keyboard columns
+PD4 ...
+PD7: Keyboard rows
+PC0 ...
+PC3: up to 4 LEDs
+PB0: piezo buzzer
+PC4: I2C SDA
+PC5: I2C SCL

 I2C Interface:
 Default I2C address: 0x5f, defined in “main.c”, can be changed to any valid I2C address.